Labile blood products

 SAGM red blood cells from whole blood

 SAGM red blood cells are prepared from whole blood collected in a CPD anticoagulant.
-A typical unit of red blood cells has a hemoglobin level superior or equal to 35 g per bag, a hematocrit level less or equal to 0.80 L/L.
+A typical unit of red blood cells has a hemoglobin level superior or equal to 35 g/bag, a hematocrit level less or equal to 0.80 L/L.

-This product contains red blood cells to which was added the SAGM additive solution after extracting most of the plasma (the residual volume of plasma is evaluated to be 21 ± 4.3 ml (data from 12-02-2018 to 03-31-2021).
+This product contains red blood cells to which was added the SAGM additive solution after extracting most of the plasma (the residual volume of plasma is evaluated to be 24 ± 4 mL).

 Actions